nwithan8/tauticord/documentation/ANNOUNCEMENTS.md

 Because Tauticord enforces strict compatibility checking with Tautulli, the underlying `tautulli` API library will need to be updated to accommodate v2.14.0.
 Doing so will drop v2.12.x and v2.13.x support at the same time.

+If you need to continue using Tauticord with Tautulli versions v2.12.x or v2.13.x, you will need to pin your Tauticord version to an earlier version using Docker tags: https://hub.docker.com/r/nwithan8/tauticord/tags

 ---